 - Users want to have control.
 Users want to be able to control their browser and rely on the consistent data presentation throughout the site.
 E.g. they don’t want new windows popping up unexpectedly and they want to be able to get back with a “Back”-button to the site they’ve visited before: therefore it’s a good practice to never open links in new browser windows.

-So what exactly is Social Online Marketing?
-Social Online Marketing requires the use of Social Networking sites such as LinkedIn, FaceBook, Digg, Blogger, Twitter and YouTube to add/edit content for others to be able to access.
+Social Online Marketing requires the use of Social Networking sites such as LinkedIn, Facebook, Digg, Blogger, Twitter and YouTube to add/edit content for others to be able to access.
 Information placed on such sites allows consumers to not only view it, also link to it and/or post their own comments about it.
 The end result of Social Online Marketing is to increase visibility on Social Networking Sites, create inbound links, and increase traffic to your website which can be tracked through analytics software.

 Not only are Social Networking sites useful for Social Online Marketing, their content can also be informational to their viewers.
 Social Networking sites can allow people to catch up on trends in the Internet world.
 There are many blogs for example that offer information solely on Internet news.
 Social Networking sites don’t just give information on the Internet; they can also give readers access to almost any information imaginable.